apache/shenyu/README.md

  Of course, users can also customize plugins to meet their own needs.

- If you want to customize, see [custom-plugin](https://shenyu.apache.org/docs/developer/custom-plugin/)
+ If you want to customize, see [custom-plugin](https://shenyu.apache.org/docs/developer/custom-plugin/) .

 --------------------------------------------------------------------------------

-# Selector & rule
+# Selector & Rule

   According to your HTTP request headers, selectors and rules are used to route your requests.